 Michael F. Cahill

 Michael F. Cahill is a recent graduate of Stevens Institute of Technology currently working as a Consultant for Protiviti, a global internal audit and financial advisory firm.
-As a student at Stevens, Michael served as President of the Gear and Triangle Leadership Honor Society, during which time the "Red and Grey Experience," a campus-wide spirit event, was founded.
-Additionally, Michael explored his interest in performing arts by co-founding the a cappella group Quackappella and served as the President of the Stevens Dramatic Society, where he produced two plays.
-Michael is also a proud brother of Sigma Nu fraternity, which granted him the opportunity to be selected as one of nine student volunteers for the Northeast Greek Leadership Association Annual Conference in 2015.
-For this volunteer work and other contributions, such as spreading the Safe Zone LGBTQ Ally Training Program to students, Michael was ultimately selected as the 2015 Fraternity Man of the Year by the Stevens Office of Student Life.
-While pursuing these endeavors, Michael was a Co-op student and Resident Assistant.
+As a student at Stevens, Mr. Cahill served as President of the Gear and Triangle Leadership Honor Society, during which time the "Red and Grey Experience," a campus-wide spirit event, was founded.
+Additionally, Mr. Cahill explored his interest in performing arts by co-founding the a cappella group Quackappella and served as the President of the Stevens Dramatic Society, where he produced two plays.
+He is also a proud brother of Sigma Nu fraternity, which granted him the opportunity to be selected as one of nine student volunteers for the Northeast Greek Leadership Association Annual Conference in 2015.
+For this volunteer work and other contributions, such as spreading the Safe Zone LGBTQ Ally Training Program to students, Mr. Cahill was ultimately selected as the 2015 Fraternity Man of the Year by the Stevens Office of Student Life.
+While pursuing these endeavors, he was a Co-op student and Resident Assistant.
 He earned his B.E. in Chemical Engineering (2015) and M.E. in Systems Engineering (2015).

 Thomas A. Corcoran